Installing and Configuring MariaDB

 Create PHP Scripts

 In order for PHP to connect to MariaDB, it needs to authenticate itself.
 To do that, we will create a login.php file in /var/www/html.
-We also need to change the group ownership of the file and its permissions so that the file can be read by the Apache2 web server but not by the world, since this file will store password information.
+We also need to change the group ownership of the file and its permissions.
+Since this file contains password information, changing its permissions mean we prevent others from accessing it.

 cd /var/www/html/